AanDevAnalyst/AanDevAnalyst/README.md

 ## Hi there 👋, I'm [Abduljabbar Nuhu(AanDevAnalyst)](https://linkedin.com/in/abduljabbar-nuhu-110050289/)

-## 👨‍💻 I'm a Software Developer & Data Analyst with Bachelor's degree Electronics with Physics from Bayero University Kano (BUK), Kano State, Nigeria
+## 👨‍💻 I'm a Software Developer & Data Analyst/Data Scientist with Bachelor's Degree Electronics with Physics from Bayero University Kano (BUK), Kano State, Nigeria
-were I acquire my Bachelor's degree in Electronics with Physics, I specialize in developing website using HTML, CSS, Flask or Django framework for web design while in transforming raw data into actionable insights by sleuthing data to identify trends and patterns.
+were I acquire my Bachelor's degree in Electronics with Physics, I specialize in developing website using HTML, CSS, Flask or Django framework for web design while in transforming raw data into actionable insights by sleuthing data to identify trends and patterns I use Python Programming Language.

 🔭 I’m currently working on various tasks assigned to me by Codveda as part of my Internship program.
 🧭 I’m currently learning various machine learning model starting with testing, training and deployment of models.